splunk/public-o11y-docs/synthetics/test-config/rum-synth.rst

       :width: 30%
       :alt: Shows range of typical performance for TBT times that are poor(greater than 300 ms), need to be improved(between 100-300ms), or good (less than 100 ms).

-Compare latency of a test by location
+Compare latency of a test by run location
 ====================================================================================
 Web vitals are a great way of measuring if your tests are actually capturing the performance you expect.
-Suppose you want to compare the latency of your tests by location.
+Suppose you want to compare the latency of your tests by run location.
 Open the run results of your test.
-In the metrics panel, select the filte icon to open the location options dialog box.
+In the metrics panel, select the filter icon to open the run location options dialog box.

 .. image:: /_images/rum/rum-synth-filter.png
       :width: 30%